 3. High protein dry diets.
 Excess protein in a dry format causes organ and immunological stress.
 18% protein is plenty for dogs of all life stages.
-You will find that a raw diet, if balanced correctly is approximately 18% protein.
+You will find that a raw diet if balanced correctly is approximately 18% protein.

 Dr. Edmund Dorosz, DVM, author of “Let’s Cook for Our Dog,” gives guidelines for how to assess whether your dog is eating a healthy diet or not.
 He suggests that you be aware of your dog’s appearance.
 The skin is a good way to evaluate.
-If your dog’s skin looks dry, red, inflamed, flakey, is prone to fleas, mites, ringworm or has allergic responses, you need to consider switching the diet.
+If your dog’s skin looks dry, red, inflamed, flakey, is prone to fleas, mites, ringworm, or has allergic responses, you need to consider switching the diet.
 He also suggests you evaluate your dog’s behavior.
 An energetic and responsive animal is a healthy animal.
-Negative behaviors that can be attributed to diet include dullness, irritability, hyperactivity, nervousness and restlessness.
+Negative behaviors that can be attributed to the diet include dullness, irritability, hyperactivity, nervousness, and restlessness.
 Finally, your dog’s stools are an excellent way to assess health.
 The amount, color, formation, and smell are all important indicators.
 Excess gas, bloating, diarrhea, constipation, bleeding are all signs of digestive distress and are cause for a diet change.
 Behavior changes may take several weeks to resolve or improve after starting a new diet.

 Other ways we can help our pets:

-1. Seek out a holistic veterinary practitioner who pays attention to natural nutrition, limited vaccination protocols and holistic alternatives of medicine.
+1. Seek out a holistic veterinary practitioner who pays attention to natural nutrition, limited vaccination protocols, and holistic alternatives of medicine.

 2. Limit the stress within the household and within our everyday life.
 Our stress affects our pets so we have an obligation to them and to ourselves to be mentally and emotionally at our best.
 Reduce situations that cause stress for you or your pet and increase activities that enhance your well beings.